sitestacker/docs/_articles/develop-on-site-stacker/branching-and-release-workflow.md

 ### Deploy branches

 On a sandbox installation, it's very common you want to deploy branches instead of tags, so you can quickly test things out without needing to make an official release.
-To enable this simply toggle the **Is Sandbox?** button in the System Manager *Settings* screen, and make sure you have at least one development branch in the **Branch Filter**.
+To enable this simply toggle the **Is Sandbox?** button in the System Manager *Settings* screen, and make sure your branch is added in the **Branch Filter** field.

-You can deploy any branch by adding the appropriate branch filter.
-[In the example above](#custom-client-installation-filter), the installation that uses the `wycliffe` branch for updates will also see the `master` and `cool-feature` branches as available updates for the core Site Stacker:
+[In the example above](#custom-client-installation-filter), we can deploy `master` and `cool-feature` by adding two new lines in the branch filter field, thus the installation will also receive updates from these 2 branches, for the Site Stacker core repository.

 ```
 . = refs/remotes/origin/wycliffe